 (909) 537-7439 ATI website

 The concept of distributed learning connotes a system through which CSUSB can more fully "distribute" its academic resources to its diverse and broad-based constituents, locally, nationally and internationally.
-CSUSB offers several degree programs either fully or partially online or via videoconference, including programs in education, liberal studies, communications, nursing, business, public administration and criminal justice.
+CSUSB offers several degree programs either fully or partially online (hybrid) or via videoconference, including programs in education, liberal studies, communications, nursing, business, public administration and criminal justice.

 Distributed learning techniques engage students actively (or interactively), and focus on helping students achieve class objectives via a number of state-of-the-art technologies, including on-line, blended (hybrid), and video/Web conference.
 In addition, courses taught off campus at remote sites are coordinated by the Academic Technologies and Innovation office.

 ATI's Assistive Technology and Accessibility Center (ATAC) provides both software and hardware technology solutions to students, faculty, and staff at the CSUSB and Palm Desert campuses.
 Assistive technology helps individuals with disabilities receive equal access to information and resources.

 Media equipment is fast becoming the backbone of the instructional environment and ATI's Classroom Support team provides access to a wide variety of instructional technologies in our classrooms and learning spaces.
 Whether the equipment is already installed in one of our Smart Classrooms or media equipment is delivered to your classroom, our staff will ensure that you have what you need.
 Equipment for special campus events, meetings or conferences is also available.

 Keeping equipment in good operational order requires a thorough preventative maintenance program as well as access to knowledgeable technical staff.
 Our classroom and instructional support staff are available to provide consultation to faculty and staff in proper operation of classroom technologies.
 Installation of special software for use in Smart Classrooms is also available upon request.